-Employers need to ensure that they comply with the strict rules laid down in legislation when dismissing employees.
+Employers need to ensure that they comply with the strict rules laid down in legislation when dismissing or terminating employees.

 We’ve put together this brief guide for terminating employees mainly for issues to do with Social Media misconduct although the principles apply across many employment issues.

 Help to complete the dismissal / warning forms.

 When terminating or dismissing an employee, you need to make sure you comply with legislation, namely the Fair Work Act, 2009 and the National Employment Standards.

 The National Employment Standards set out minimum notice periods that must be given when terminating an employee, as well as payment entitlements on termination.
 This will vary depending on factors such as:-